checkly/docs.checklyhq.com/site/content/guides/puppeteer-to-playwright.md

   // ...
 ```

-Playwright offers cross-browser support out of the box, and we can choose which browser to run with just by changing the first line, e.g. to `const { webkit } = require('playwright');`
+Playwright offers cross-browser support out of the box, and you can choose which browser to run with just by changing the first line, e.g. to `const { webkit } = require('playwright');`
 In Puppeteer, this would have been done throught the browser's launch options:

 ```js